apache/dubbo-go-samples/game/README.md

-From the perspective of consumer and provider, the process of initiating a call is like this
+From the perspective of consumer and provider, the process of initiating a call is as follows.

 <img src="http://cdn.cjpa.top/cdnimages/image-20210424100148028.png" alt="image-20210424100148028" style="zoom:33%;" />